 Yoshimitsu Yamada is president of the United States Aikido Federation and chairman of the Latin America Aikido Federation.

-He is the author of the book Aikido Complete, and has made many aikido training videos, including the Power and the Basics series, which outlines the requirements for gradings.
-For more info... click here
+He is the author of the book Aikido Complete, and has made many aikido training videos, including the Power and the Basics series, which outlines the syllabus and requirements for gradings.
+For more information... click here